 Events with Judyth Weaver, PhD

 We are naturally born as vital, fully sensory beings.
 Traumas, tensions, even some education can diminish our vitality, creating unrest and insecurity in our lives.
 Sensory Awareness is the practice of coming more in touch with oneself.
 Not attached to any theory or method, the work transcends dogmas, disciplines, and forms.
 It brings us to the immediate, direct experience through which we can rediscover and return to our own natural ways of being….to our birthrights.
-This work is practice.
+This work is practice; not theory or lectures.
 Experience and explore your sensations and responses internally and in relationship with others.
-These explorations can bring a trust of yourself that may…
+These explorations can bring…